 Tax planning should be a year-round affair.
-But as year-end approaches, now is a particularly good time to review your personal finances and take advantage of any tax planning opportunities that may be available to you before the December 31 deadline.
-Incorporated business owners may particularly be interested in the discussion of steps to consider regarding changes to the taxation of private corporations.
-Some of these changes apply for 2018, and some will come into effect in 2019.
-As we enter the final weeks of 2018, here are some tax tips you may wish to consider for:
+But as year-end approaches, now is a particularly good time to review your personal finances and take advantage of any tax planning opportunities that may be available to you before the December 31st deadline.
+As we enter the final weeks of 2019, here are some tax tips you may wish to consider for:

 - Investors

 - Families with students

 - Family members with disabilities

 - Charitable donors

 - Individuals with changes to tax rates; and

 - Incorporated business owners.